labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-is-session-storage-enabled/step1.md

-# Check if sessionStorage Is Enabled
+# Checking for sessionStorage Accessibility

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Checks if `sessionStorage` is enabled.
+To check if `sessionStorage` is accessible, you can use the following code:

-- Use a `try...catch` block to return `true` if all operations complete successfully, `false` otherwise.
-- Use `Storage.setItem()` and `Storage.removeItem()` to test storing and deleting a value in `Window.sessionStorage`.

 ```js
 const isSessionStorageEnabled = () => {